fiskaltrust/interface-doc/doc/appendix-at-rksv/function-structures/function-structures.md

 #### Journal Function

-A list with possible values for the request parameter ftJournalType for the Austrian market is provided in the reference table <!-- TODO: table references --> on page 8 <!-- TODO: page references -->4.
+A list with possible values for the request parameter ftJournalType for the Austrian market is provided in the reference table ["Type of Journal: ftJournalType (AT - RKSVO)"](../reference-tables/reference-tables.md#t-type-of-journal-ftjournaltype-190).

 ### RKSV-DEP Export